wednesday-solutions/flutter_template/README.md

 A [`Screen`](lib/presentation/entity/screen/screen.dart) is a class that represents a `Page` in the context of navigation.
 It holds the `path` used by the navigator to navigate to a `Page` and also holds any arguments required to navigate to that `Page`.

 ## Flavors
 The template comes with built-in support for 3 flavors.
-Each flavor uses a diffrent `main.dart` file.
+Each flavor uses a different `main.dart` file.
 - Dev - [`main_dev.dart`](lib/entrypoints/main_dev.dart)
 - QA - [`main_qa.dart`](lib/entrypoints/main_qa.dart)
 - Prod - [`main_prod.dart`](lib/entrypoints/main_prod.dart)